Scolded China takes Syria diplomacy to Arab League

 China's top diplomat Dai Bingguo defended Beijing's handling of the Syrian crisis in a phone call with U.S. Secretary of State Hillary Clinton on Monday ahead of Xi's trip, saying the Syrian problem is essentially an internal one.

-Syrian troops resumed their bombardment of districts in Homs on Tuesday, marking the 10th day of shelling and sniper fire in the Syrian city at the center of the violence.
+Syrian troops resumed their bombardment of districts in Homs on Tuesday, marking the 10th day of shelling and sniper fire in the Syrian city at the centre of the violence.

 (Reporting by Michael Martina, Editing by Jonathan Thatcher)